fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 it, using various methods.
-The primary method relies on retrieving the value of the dedicated SNMP variable (SNMPv2-MIB::sysDescr.0), wich is a constructor-specific OID identifying a given device model, and comparing it to the agent internal database (the sysobject.ids file).
+The primary method relies on retrieving the value of the dedicated SNMP variable (SNMPv2-MIB::sysDescr.0), wich is a constructor-specific OID identifying a given device model, and comparing it to the agent internal database (the sysobject.ids file, described in [agent database](../agent/database)).
 If a match is found, model, type and manufacturer are added to the information reported to the GLPI server, allowing simple identification.
 If no match is found, various heuristics are performed in order to identify the device, with lower reliability.

 Discovered devices are then reported to the GLPI servers, and [import rules](../fi4g/importrules.html) are applied.
+Devices not matching any import criteria will be kept in a server list of ignored devices.

 # Running